 There are two controls, the Reverb and the Spring Tone.
 The Reverb control is in effect a blend control that adjusts the level of the reverberation making it louder or softer.
 The Spring Tone control is an active tone control that sets the tone of the effect signal while leaving the tone of the dry signal unchanged.
 The bypass switch is a true bypass that allows the user to put the effect in and out of the chain as desired.

-The Harp Reverb operates off of a 9V battery or a 9V DC power adapter.
-To make it all just a little easier Lone Wolf is offering a power supply for US and EURO customers to power your pedal.
+The Harp Reverb operates off of a 9V battery or a 9V DC power adapter (Power supply sold separately).
 The DC adapter requirements are a 9V DC with a minimum 100mA output and a 2.1mm x 5.5mm connector with a negative center surrounded by a positive outside.
 The battery is switched OFF when an external power supply is used, and the unit is always powered whenever the mic is plugged in.

 1. Vintage reverb effect